 A: All lead staff have Bachelor’s Degrees in related fields such as child development, Health Services, Psychology, or Education.
 Many staff also hold Masters degrees in related fields of Autism and Developmental Disabilities, Psychology, Child Development, or Counseling.
 The school also currently employs three Board Certified Behavior Analysts.
 We also encourage and provide Registered Behavior Technician training for our teachers and assistants and many of our assistant teachers are RBTs.

 Q: What clinical services are offered?

-A: Group Speech and Occupational Therapy and one to one ABA services are currently provided in our Therapeutic School Program.
-Private Speech and Occupational Therapy services can also be arranged on a case by case basis.
-Group Social Skills instruction is also provided in all programs.
+A: Speech Therapy, Occupational Therapy, and one to one ABA services are currently provided in our Therapeutic School Program.
+Private Speech and Occupational Therapy services can also be arranged on a case by case basis for all students.
+Group Social Skills instruction is provided in all programs.